.300 Win Mag Rifle on the range

 Recoil

-We are looking at the energy that is generated when firing these rounds.
-Don’t confuse that with the “kick” that you feel when shooting.
-While this energy does translate to felt recoil, it is actually quantifiable.
-Felt recoil takes a lot of other factors into account that are difficult to put numbers with.
+We will assess the energy produced when firing these rounds, which should not be confused with the “kick” felt during shooting.
+While this energy does contribute to felt recoil, it is a quantifiable measure.
+Felt recoil involves numerous additional factors that are challenging to quantify precisely.

 Recoil Data